There are many renowned silversmiths who have become 'collectable' makers in their own right.

 Prior to working for their mother, both Peter (born 1740) and Jonathan Bateman (born 1747) were apprenticed to their brother in law, Richard Clarke, Letitia Bateman’s husband.

-Peter and Jonathan registered their first mark in 1790.
+Peter and Jonathan registered their first mark in 1790, when Hester, their mother, retired from the craft.
 On Jonathan’s death, Peter went into partnership with Ann Bateman (Jonathan’s widow), registering their joint mark in 1791.

 Ann and Jonathan bore several children, the two sons who survived being Jonathan and William.
 It was William, (Hester’s grandson), who entered into partnership with Peter and Ann.